-Fitapreta A Touriga Vai Nua and Bright Flight
+Fitapreta A Touriga Vai Nua and Silver Jews' Bright Flight

 Fall is a bewitching season, Halloween aside.
 It has a way of making you feel cozy and revitalized all at once.
 Nature pulls out all the stops: neat-colored leaves swirl around in crisp breezes and there’s a palpable energy in the air.
 It’s also a time for sweaters, comforting stews and family - both blood and chosen.
 Silver Jews’ “Bright Flight” and Fitapreta’s A Touriga Vai Nua Portuguese red embody the vibes that sound and taste like fall.

 Antonio Macanita is the young wunderkind winemaker whose first encounter with viticulture was stomping grapes and playing in vineyards at just four years old.
 Going into college, his main priorities were surfing and fishing but his passions quickly transferred to winemaking as part of his Agro-Industrial Engineering degree.
 He worked at wineries in California and Australia before focusing on traditional training in France which he completed at Chateau Lynch Bages in Bordeaux.
 He then made his way to Portugal at age 24 when he started Fitapreta with David Booth and since then has made award-winning wines while developing his own style and discovering the identity of Portuguese terroir.